les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 With the vocabulary of quick fixes, delays, positive feedback loops, and mental models, it is fascinating to see that there can be a short-term apparent improvement in a variable as the result of a quick fix, but a _delayed degradation_ of the very same variable—the “faster is slower” dynamic.
 This is a recurrent dynamic in the workplace and a cause of weakness.
 So it is worth another illustration.

-Dorénavant, avec le vocabulaire des solutions de fortune, des boucles de feedback positives et des modèles mentaux, il est fascinant de voir qu'il peut y avoir un semblant d'amélioration à court terme sur une variable donnée, mais entraîne en même temps une _dégradation tardive_ de cette même variable - d'où la dynamique « Aller plus vite c'est aller plus lentement ».
+Dorénavant, avec le vocabulaire des solutions de contournement, des boucles de feedback positives et des modèles mentaux, il est fascinant de voir qu'il peut y avoir un semblant d'amélioration à court terme sur une variable donnée, mais entraîne en même temps une _dégradation tardive_ de cette même variable - d'où la dynamique « Aller plus vite c'est aller plus lentement ».
 Il s'agit d'une dynamique récurrente en milieu professionnel et d'un défaut de vulnérabilité.
 Cet exemple mérite bien sa propre illustration

 _The story of Microsoft Word and the_ **_secret developer toolbox_** : A classic example of the short-term ‘improving’ but long-term degrading dynamic is the story of the first release of Microsoft Word for Windows [[Spolsky04]](http://www.amazon.com/Joel-Software-Occasionally-Developers-Designers/dp/1590593898/ref=sr_1_1?ie=UTF8&qid=1413597951&sr=8-1&keywords=Joel+on+Software).
 It was released _years_ later than desired.
 Why? _Because managers tried to follow the original schedule and pushed developers to meet it_ .